nomeata/haskell-for-readers/haskell-for-readers.md

 data Bool = False | True
 ```

 There is nothing magic about the definition of `Bool`.
-But this type plays a special role because of the `if … then … else …` construct, and because of the pattern guards seen before.
+But this type plays a special role because of pattern guards and the `if … then … else …` construct.

 ### `Maybe`